pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 ### Deploy

-When deploying a TiDB cluster, TiDB Operator selects the most suitable Kubernetes object for each component.
+When TiDB Operator deploys a TiDB cluster, it selects the most suitable Kubernetes object for each component.
 It automatically asks [Placement Driver](https://docs.pingcap.com/tidb/stable/tidb-architecture#placement-driver-pd-server) (PD) to do the peer discovery, without manual configuration.

 Most importantly, TiDB Operator scatters TiKV pods and adds store labels to TiKV.
 This way, PD can schedule data [Regions](https://docs.pingcap.com/tidb/stable/glossary#regionpeerraft-group) on as many different physical nodes as possible to achieve a high availability topology at the Region level.

 ### Upgrade

 When a TiKV instance is shut down during rolling upgrade, it does not transfer all Leaders out.
 Thus, when the TiKV instance is down, the Leader is down, and the Raft group has to reelect a Leader.
-The reelection timeout might increase latency when the database has lots of traffic.
+When the database has a lot of traffic, the reelection timeout might increase latency.

 Then, how does TiDB Operator avoid this issue?
-Before upgrading TiKV containers, TiDB Operator calls an API of PD to transfer all Leaders out of the TiKV container that is going to be upgraded.
+Before TiDB Operator upgrades a TiKV container, it calls an API of PD to transfer all Leaders out of the TiKV container that is going to be upgraded.
 When the TiKV container stops receiving read and write requests, TiDB Operator recreates the container and moves back Leaders.
-The same process is repeated on the next TiKV container until all TiKV containers are upgraded.
+TiDB Operator repeats this  process on the next TiKV container until it has upgraded all TiKV containers.
 This is how TiDB Operator achieves a graceful rolling upgrade.

 ### Auto-failover